camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 ### Future (will or be going to)
 - They will get him to fix the lamp.
+- They are going to get him to fix the lamp.
 - They are going to get her to babysit the kids.
+- They will get her to babysit the kids.
 - They -> him (clean his room)
 - They -> her (do homework)
 - They -> him (do the dishes)